-If you are currently claiming unemployment benefit and would like to set up your own business, talk to your Jobcentre Plus personal advisor about help to become self-employed.
-For example, the Enterprise Allowance Scheme, can provide money and support to help you start a business.
+If you are currently claiming unemployment benefit and would like to set up your own business, the New Enterprise Allowance Scheme, can provide money and support to help you start a business.

 Better Business Finance provides impartial information and support to businesses and entrepreneurs looking to develop and grow including a searchable database of business finance providers.

 The Government provides an in-depth online database of information about grants, loans and other financial assistance available to businesses in the UK.